Delaware C-Corp vs Nigerian Ltd: VC Fundraising Guide

 Does Y Combinator accept Nigerian Ltd/Gte companies?

 YC invests in US entities.
 Nigerian founders accepted into YC incorporate a Delaware C-Corp as part of the process.
-YC's standard SAFE (Simple Agreement for Future Equity) is a Delaware-law instrument.
-Founders with an existing Nigerian entity either flip it into a Delaware holding structure or create a new Delaware entity alongside the Nigerian one.
-YC's batch application does not require a Delaware C-Corp at the time of application, but it is required before funding.
+YC's standard SAFE is a Delaware-law instrument.
+Founders with an existing Nigerian entity either flip into a Delaware holding structure or create a new Delaware entity alongside the Nigerian one.
+You do not need the Delaware C-Corp at the time of application, but you need it before funding.

 Can a Nigerian founder form a Delaware C-Corp without visiting the US?

 Yes.
-Formation services — Stripe Atlas, Firstbase, and others — handle the entire process remotely.
-No US visit, US address, or US Social Security Number is required.
-The formation service provides a registered agent (required in Delaware), files the Certificate of Incorporation, and obtains the EIN from the IRS.
-Banking is the more complex step — Mercury and other US neobanks accept remote applications but approval is not guaranteed.
-See the formation service comparison for a full cost breakdown.
+Stripe Atlas, Firstbase, and others handle the entire process remotely.
+No US visit, US address, or SSN required.
+They provide a registered agent, file the Certificate of Incorporation, and obtain the EIN.
+Banking is the harder step: Mercury and other US neobanks accept remote applications but approval is not guaranteed.
+See the formation service comparison for costs.

 What happens to my Nigerian investors if I flip to Delaware?

-Existing Nigerian shareholders exchange their shares in the Nigerian Ltd/Gte for shares in the new Delaware C-Corp.
-The Nigerian entity becomes a subsidiary of the Delaware holding company.
-The exchange ratio is negotiated as part of the restructuring.
-Nigerian investors end up holding shares in a US entity governed by Delaware law — which changes their legal protections, dispute resolution jurisdiction, and currency of their investment.
-This exchange may trigger capital gains tax events for the Nigerian shareholders depending on whether the exchange qualifies for tax-deferred treatment under the relevant provisions.
+They exchange their shares in the Nigerian Ltd/Gte for shares in the new Delaware C-Corp.
+The Nigerian entity becomes a subsidiary of the Delaware holding company, and the exchange ratio is negotiated as part of the restructuring.
+Your Nigerian investors end up holding shares in a US entity governed by Delaware law, which changes their legal protections, dispute resolution jurisdiction, and investment currency.
+The exchange may also trigger capital gains tax depending on whether it qualifies for tax-deferred treatment.

 Is there a US-Nigeria tax treaty?

-No. The United States and Nigeria do not have a bilateral income tax treaty.
-This means no treaty-reduced withholding tax rates on dividends, interest, or royalties flowing between the two countries.
-US statutory withholding applies at 30% on dividends paid to Nigerian shareholders of a Delaware C-Corp.
-Nigerian WHT applies at 7.5%–10% on payments from the Nigerian subsidiary to the Delaware parent.
+No. US statutory withholding applies at 30% on dividends paid to Nigerian shareholders of a Delaware C-Corp.
+Nigerian WHT applies at 7.5-10% on payments from the Nigerian subsidiary to the Delaware parent.
+No treaty relief on either side.

 Can I raise international VC without a Delaware C-Corp?

-Some international VCs invest in non-US entities.
-UK entities (Ltd), Singapore entities (Pte Ltd), and Cayman Islands exempted companies are alternatives that some global funds accept.
-However, the majority of US-based VC firms — which represent the largest pool of global venture capital — invest through Delaware C-Corp instruments.
+Some can.
+UK Ltd, Singapore Pte Ltd, and Cayman exempted companies are alternatives that certain global funds accept.
+But the majority of US-based VC firms invest through Delaware C-Corp instruments, and US firms represent the largest pool of global venture capital.
 Founders raising from European or African funds may have more flexibility on entity jurisdiction.
-The specific fund's investment mandate and legal documentation dictate which entities they accept.
+Ultimately, each fund's investment mandate and legal docs dictate which entities they will accept.

 Key Takeaways

-- International VCs (YC, a16z, Sequoia, Tiger Global) invest through Delaware C-Corps.
+- International VCs invest through Delaware C-Corps.
 Nigerian angel networks and government programs invest in Nigerian Ltd/Gte entities.
-The two paths are not interchangeable.
+The two paths do not overlap.

-- The flip structure — Delaware holding company above a Nigerian operating subsidiary — is the mechanism used by Flutterwave, Paystack, Moniepoint, and other Nigerian unicorns.
-It connects both investor bases through a single corporate structure.
+- The flip structure (Delaware holding company above Nigerian operating subsidiary) is how Flutterwave, Paystack, Moniepoint, and other Nigerian unicorns connected both investor bases.

-- Timing the flip before raising capital (pre-flip) is structurally simpler than restructuring after existing shareholders are on the Nigerian cap table (post-flip).
+- Flipping before raising capital is far simpler than restructuring after shareholders are already on the Nigerian cap table.

-- There is no US-Nigeria tax treaty.
-This creates unrelieved double taxation exposure on cross-border payments between the Delaware parent and Nigerian subsidiary.
+- No US-Nigeria tax treaty exists, creating unrelieved double taxation exposure on cross-border payments between the Delaware parent and Nigerian subsidiary.

-- NOTAP registration is required for the Nigerian subsidiary to legally remit royalty, license, or technical service fees to the Delaware parent.
+- NOTAP registration is required before the Nigerian subsidiary can legally remit royalty, license, or technical service fees to the Delaware parent.

 References